imballinst/react-bs-datatable/README.md

     * `show`: String.
 The text before select option of `rowsPerPageOption`.
     * `entries`: String.
 The text after select option of `rowsPerPageOption`.
     * `noResults`: String.
 Displayed text if table has empty `tableBody` or `[]`.
+* onSort: Object, consists of keys and values.
+Key is the prop name and value is the quantifier function.
+Default: `undefined`.
+* onFilter: Object, consists of keys and values.
+Key is the prop name and value is the quantifier function.
+Default: `undefined`.
+* tableBody **(Required)**: Array of objects, each consists of `propNames` and `propValues`, depends on how many columns you define in the header.
+* tableClass: String.
+Classes used in `<table>` element tag.
+Default: `''`.
+* tableHeader **(Required)**: Array of objects, each consists of:
+    * `cell`: Function.
+Returns a React Component for the table to be rendered.
+    * `filterable`: Boolean.
+Enable/disable filtering on the column.
+    * `prop` **(Required)**: String.
+Column name for the table body.
+    * `sortable`: Boolean.
+Enable/disable sorting on the column.
+    * `title`: String.
+Text for the header column.
+* rowsPerPage: Integer.
+Initial rows per page.
+If this and `rowsPerPageOption` are provided but `rowsPerPage` is not a member of `rowsPerPageOption`, then `rowsPerPageOption[0]` will be chosen as the property instead.
+If not provided, then no pagination options will be rendered.
+Default: `undefined`.
+* rowsPerPageOption: Array of integers for pagination options.
+Default: `undefined`.

 ## Styling

 This package doesn't include Bootstrap stylesheets.
-If you want to include it, you could do so by importing its CSS in your HTML **or** its SCSS [bootstrap-sass](https://github.com/twbs/bootstrap-sass) in your SCSS.
-You can also style the table by defining it in your SCSS.
+If you want to include it, you can do so by importing its CSS **or** its SCSS [bootstrap-sass](https://github.com/twbs/bootstrap-sass).
+You can also style the table yourself.

 ```
 .table-datatable {